mortonl/zebra-label-generator/README.md

 These projects in particular were

 - [W3 Blog France / Zebra ZPL Project](https://github.com/w3blogfr/zebra-zpl)
-  I was originally going to make use of this project but for many reasons i chose not to use it or fork it.
-In particular i found i was having to rewrite a lot of the logic for my own use cases, and it wouldn't solve my initial wishes for DPI agnostic programmatic label creation.
+  I was originally going to make use of this project but for many reasons I chose not to use it or fork it.
+In particular, I found I was having to rewrite a lot of the logic for my own use cases, and it wouldn't solve my initial wishes for DPI agnostic programmatic label creation.

 ## Testing Labels